ERRCD Forum

 Ethical Guidelines for Authors

 • Redundant, multiple or concurrent publication is prohibited in this journal.
-That is, an article submitted to this just must not be submitted concurrently to another journal except if the editor rejects the article.
+That is, an article submitted to this journal must not be submitted concurrently to another journal, except if the editor rejects the article.
 Also, a previously published article should not be submitted to this journal for consideration.
 In general, authors should desist from publishing articles that could be seen as essentially the same research in more than one journal or primary publication.
-IJSS consider this unethical and unacceptable.
+ERRCD Forum consider this unethical and unacceptable.

 • The author should ensure that his or her research data is honestly gathered and interpreted.
 Hence, reviewers, editors, readers and even the publisher are entitled to request such from the author for his or her research.
 Therefore, authors should retain such data for any possible use after publication.